ericyang91/RTDS_Python/README.md

 - What are class methods and static methods?
 How do they differ?
    - __Class method__:
+        - A class method in Python is a method that is bound to the class rather than the instance of the class.
+This means that the method can be called on the class itself, without creating an instance, and it has access to the class itself, rather than instance attributes.
+It is defined using the `@classmethod` decorator.
       - A class cannot have more than one `__init__` effectively defined.
+      - ```python
+           class Animal:
+              species = 'unknown'
+              def __init__(self, name):
+                 self.name = name
+              @classmethod
+              def change_species(cls, new_species):
+                 cls.species = new_species
+                 print(f"Species changed to {cls.species}")

+            # Calling the class method on the class itself
+            Animal.change_species("Dog")

+            # Creating an instance of Animal
+            a = Animal("Buddy")
+            print(a.species)  # Output: Dog

+            # You can also call the class method through an instance
+            a.change_species("Cat")
+            print(a.species)  # Output: Cat
+        ```

-      - So how can you create an instance of a class differently in Python if there can be only one constructor, the special `__init__` method, in a class definition?
+      - Class methods are often used as __factory methods__ to create instances of the class in different ways.
+So how can you create an instance of a class differently in Python if there can be only one constructor, the special `__init__` method, in a class definition?
          - This is where __class methods__ come in.
 A __class method__ can be used to provide an alternative way to create instances of a class.
 Unlike the `__init__` method, which is designed for a single initialization process, a class method can encapsulate different logic for creating and returning instances.
       - ```python
         class Graduate: